wmaucla/v4/content/projects/Website.md

 showInProjects: true
 ---

-This website definitely counts as project!
-I wanted to switch from my old website to a React-based version
+This website definitely counts as a project!
+I wanted to switch from my old website to a React-based version.